d0x2f/go-form3/README.md

+## :warning: This is a take-home task as part of a job application, **not a real library**

+---

 # Form3 Accounts Client Library

-Me: Dylan McGannon

 A Form3 accounts API client library for go.